We did the Rangitoto Island Track walk to the summit which is longer via Mackenzie Bay.

 For those who would love to kayak over to Rangitoto Island then walk to the summit, do the Sea Kayak & Summit Hike Day Trip here.
 You’ll love this one for sure, what a great way to get there.

-Point 5: Turn off to Rangitoto Island Summit
+Turn off to Rangitoto Island Summit

-Only 1 hour 20 minutes to the top.
-From the beach, back track to the turn off you past 10 minutes before reaching Mackenzie Bay, turn to the left and walk up to the next junction.
-There is not a lot to see till you reach the turn off, just rocks and more rocks.
-At the turn off there is a toilet there for you to use.
 You will be returning to this turnoff on the way back to the wharf.
-Take the road to the right, which runs up hill all the way to the very top of Rangitoto Island volcano.
+Take the road to the right, which runs uphill to the very top of Rangitoto Island volcano.
 Or take the step aerobics to the top.
 The steps will give you greater views of Motutapu Island and the greater Hauraki Gulf, plus it is a lot easier on the legs and quicker.

-Point 6: Summit of Rangitoto Island & volcano crater
+Summit of Rangitoto Island & volcano crater

-At the summit of Rangitoto Island, take a seat and enjoy the view of Auckland city 10.7 ks to the southwest and 11.1 ks east out to Waiheke Island.
-Don’t worry if Auckland shows you its true colours and rains, there is a WW2 shelter close by to run too.
+Don’t worry if Auckland shows you its true colours and rains, there is a WW2 shelter close by to run to.
 After the rain, take a short 700m walk around the volcano crater before the downhill run to the wharf.

-Point 7: Rangitoto Island Walk – Detour to Lava Caves
+Rangitoto Island Walk – Detour to Lava Caves

 Lava caves track detour